ginger-lau/ginger-lau.github.io/Notes/Week5.md

 Some Common patterns in layout structure
-* there is a main container for the page that holds everything
+* There is a main container for the page that holds everything
-* the header might be separaet since its a block on its own
+  * The header might be separate since it’s a block of its own
-* a column of content is a div
+* A column of content is a div

-<span style="color:red;">MISSING CONTENT</span>
+  * These columns have components like a list of links, some text, a post
+  * Columns of content next to each other are put next to each other in a row

+Start from simple components
+→ piece together in rows and columns
+→ complex layouts are just put together from simple layouts!

 # Typography in Web Design
 ## Typography